zakirullin/cognitive-load/README.md

 Once I came back, I realised that it was extremely difficult to untangle all the interactions between those 80 classes in the first project.
 I would have to rebuild an enormous amount of cognitive load before I could start coding.
 On the other hand, I was able to grasp the second project quickly, because it had only a few deep classes with a simple interface.

-> The best components are those that provide powerful functionality yet have simple interface.
+> The best components are those that provide powerful functionality yet have a simple interface.
 > **John K. Ousterhout**

 The interface of the UNIX I/O is very simple.
 It has only five basic calls: